KabukiStarship/KabukiPressCookbook/02-f2-foundational-framework.md

 std::cout << Foo<uint32_t, int32_t, int16_t> (1, 2, 3).Bar<char> ();
 ```

-## [2.4] CFacade
+## [2.4] C Structs and CFacade

 C is not UML compliant because it is not object oriented.
-F2 incorporates C into UML using CFacade(s).
-What this means is that the c module tag is used as an object in a UML model.
+F2 incorporates C into UML using CFacade(s) What this means is that the c module tag is used as an object in a UML model.
 In the code base there is no CFacade object, it's just a graphical representation for use in UML diagrams to better support cross-platform and cross-language programming.

+In order to distinguish between a C-ABI struct and a C++ object file, the C prefix is added to every C struct, but C++ objects to not use this convention, which helps distinguish between C and C++ functionality.

 ## [2.5] The Assembly Line Boundary